South Willamette Valley Wineries

 At Pfeiffer Winery, a calming Zen-like atmosphere will engulf your spirit the moment you drive up the lane to the vineyard.
 Take a walk through the spring-fed gardens watched over by a life-size Buddha sculpture.
 Stroll up to the luxurious tasting room, where Robin and Danuta Pfeiffer offer personality-driven wines of distinction.
 Pfeiffer Winery is a place where all guests are warmly welcomed and wine is revered for its spirit.

 King Estate Winery looms large from the entrance gates on Territorial Drive.
 The regal, lavish winery and restaurant are set amid a vast expanse of more than 1,000 acres of Oregon Tilth-certified organic grapes.
 Although King Estate has grown to be Oregon’s largest wine producer, the attention to detail is still carried out with exacting perfection in the wines, food and service.
 In the restaurant, the menu is crafted from the estate’s organic farm and garden and is produced in a kitchen with Michelin-star expertise.
-A recent proposal to include King Estate in the Willamette Valley AVA has reached approval in preliminary hearings and should become law in the not-too-distant future.

 The Route 22 starts in Monroe near Broadley Vineyards, whose winery building once housed a car dealership.
 The Broadley family, led by patriarch Craig Broadley, makes a decadent pinot noir.
 Wine Spectator has called it “simply extraordinary.”
 Years ago, I tasted their second vintage, an unforgettable 1987 pinot noir, that even a quarter of a century later is still a very lucid memory.